Royleong31/Sanitiser-Firmware/README.md

     - The input voltage (6V) is converted to 3.3V-3.6V via a DC-DC converter or a LDO regulator
     - A voltage of 3.3V-3.6V is used as that is the required voltage for the MOSFET to work properly (MOSFET is unreliable when GPIO voltage is too low).
     - The DC-DC converter or LDO will output 3.3V-3.6V into the chip and LoRa module.
 The maximum GPIO voltage of the chip to be the same as the input voltage of the chip
+    - Battery level indicator:
+        - 2x500k Ohm resistors form a potential divider circuit between the input power source from the 4x AA batteries and ground.
+        - The junction in between the 2 resistors is connected to an analog pin of the ATMEGA.
+This allows the ATMEGA to measure the input voltage of the batteries.
+Using a voltage drop curve of AA batteries, the remaining battery life of the batteries can be calculated.
     - IR sensor:
-        a) IR led: Connected to resistor in series to ground and the 3.3V-3.6V supply from the DC-DC converter
+        a) IR led: Connected to resistor (~3500 Ohms)  in series to ground and the 3.3V-3.6V supply from the DC-DC converter
-        b) IR phototransistor: Connected to a high resistance pull up resistor.
+        b) IR phototransistor: Connected to a high resistance (~300k Ohms) pull up resistor.
 Voltage in between resistor and phototransistor is connected to an analog pin of the ATMEGA as well as a pin on the comparator
     - Motor pins:
         a) Positive end is connected to the AA batteries
         b) Negative end is connected to the drain of the motor
     - MOSFET pins:
-        a) Gate leg is connected to GPIO pin of ATMEGA
+        a) Gate is connected to GPIO pin of ATMEGA
         b) Drain is connected to the negative pin of the motor
         c) Source is connected to ground
+    - LoRa module
+        a) The RST, NSS, MOSI, MISO pins go to the corresponding pins on the LoRa module.

     ~ Dispensing procedure
     - When hand is placed below the IR sensor, the voltage across the IR phototransistor will vary.
 This produces an analog voltage signal that is converted to a digital signal by the comparator.